zoffixznet/perl6.party/drafts-and-ideas.md

 * *Perl 6 Slangs: Molding The Language To Suit Your Needs*: talk about implementation of `//=` signature defaults, since we gotta make that anyway.
-* *Perl 6 Core Hacking: Gut Map*: an "orientation" sort of post that will outline where to find all the repos, bug tickets, and communicate with core members.
-Give a big picture view of how NQP, MoarVM, Rakudo, and Rakudo Star fit in and interoperate.
 * *Perl 6: These Aren't The Sigils You're Looking For*: primarily to learn and explain what the `@`, `%` really are about in Perl 6, as compared to Perl 5.
 If too short, also expound the `\\` "sigil" and maybe twigils